 How to I apply for a PHASE Internship?

 You can review internships here: https://my.jhsph.edu/Resources/SearchTools/pos/Pages/home.aspx (select "PHASE Internships", under Type of Opportunity) starting on September 2, 2014.
-The link to the application will be posted by September 2, 2014.
+Link to the application: http://tinyurl.com/PHASEApp2014Round1.

 Who Can I Contact for More Information?